In this post, I’ll tell you how to spend a weekend in London productively and see as much as possible in this amazing city.

 But don’t worry, doesn’t mean that these places are really dangerous.
 Compared to the US (NY or LA) London is rather safe.

 Last time I stayed in Bayswater and it was really great because it’s located within the walking distance from South Kensington, Paddington, and even Knightsbridge.
+Check the hotels in Bayswater now!

 So what is there to see in London and how to squeeze everything in just two days?

-Day 1 of the weekend in London.
+Day 1 of the weekend in London in summer.

 I would recommend you to start from the Hyde Park.
 You can check it out and walk around a little bit and then head to South Kensington.
-South Kensington is really a must because there you can find plenty of famous museums (and all of them are free: Science Museum, National History Museum, Victoria & Albert Museums etc), besides there is also the Royal Albert hall.
+South Kensington is really a must because there you can find plenty of famous museums (and all of them are free: Science Museum, National History Museum, Victoria & Albert Museums etc), besides there is also the Royal Albert Hall.

 Later you can walk to Knightsbridge – it’s less than 10 minutes walk from South Kensington.
 In Knightsbridge, you can find plenty of shops and department stores, but most importantly, there is Harrods, one of the most famous department stores in the world.
 It’s very impressive and doesn’t leave anyone indifferent.
 Even if you’re not going to buy anything there, it’s worth taking a look at various departments and checking out the Egyptian escalator.

 After Harrods you can walk to the Buckingham palace, it’s not far at all, 25 minutes walk tops.
-Don’t forget to look at the ducks in the St James park and check the Horse Guards palace.
+Don’t forget to look at the ducks in the St James Park and check the Horse Guards Palace.

-A hidden gem: the bird keeper’s house in Saint James park.
+A hidden gem: the bird keeper’s house in Saint James Park.

 Then head to Trafalgar Square to see the famous National Gallery and later walk to Big Ben and Westminster.
 Cross the bridge to get to Waterloo and the London Eye.
 You can spend the evening in some of the nice pubs in Waterloo.

-Day two of the weekend in London
+Day two of the weekend in London in summer

-After you woke up, head straight to Greenwich, where you can walk around the Greenwich park and Greenwich Observatory, take a picture with the 0 Meridian and visit the famous ship Cutty Sark.
+After you woke up, head straight to Greenwich, where you can walk around the Greenwich Park and Greenwich Observatory, take a picture with the 0 Meridian and visit the famous ship, Cutty Sark.

 From there, you can go to St Paul Cathedral and climb to the top of it, from where you can see the fabulous panorama of London.
 From St. Paul Cathedral you can either go to the Tate Gallery or head to the Bank station in order to see the financial district.